 |Other||Linen provided, Towels provided, High chair available|

 |Access||Not suitable for wheelchair users|

 The Hideaway has gas central heating and is double glazed throughout.
 In addition to the newly fitted bathroom, we have a separate WC on the first floor.
 Due to the nature of the property, we regret that the Hideaway is not suitable for guests with limited mobility.

 We will provide a travel cot for our youngest guests, which can be accommodated in either bedroom.
 We also have a bed guard, high chair, baby monitor and toy box and books for younger children.
-A reliable local babysitter can be arranged on request - please enquire.

 |Further details outdoors|